Fly Fishing Charters and Guided Saltwater Fly Fishing in Hilton Head, SC

 Fly Fishing for Redfish

 Lets start with fly fishing for redfish.
 During the winter months our waters become exceptionally clear with the cooler temperatures.
 As the water temperatures drop the redfish also start to school up into huge schools.
 I have seen winter schools of over 1000 fish that were so tight they turned the bottom black and bronze.
 For these fish we primarily pole the shallow flats sight fishing for the schools.
 When we find the schools it is just a matter of keeping the fish in position and making good casts to the edge of the fish to draw out a taker with out spooking the group.
 Summer and fall fishing is a bit different.
-Here we fish the short grass on foot (wade fishing) looking for individual redfish tailing as they feed on crabs.
-We generally don’t wade in more than about a foot of water and the bottom is quite firm.
+Here we fish the short grass looking for individual redfish “tailing” as they feed on crabs.
+We generally don’t fish in more than about a foot of water and the bottom is quite firm.
 This is the ultimate hunt with the fly rod.
 Though there is usually multiple fish feeding on the flat, you need to pick one and move with this fish until you get the right shot.
 One thing is for sure with these fish… they are on these flats to feed and when you get a strike be ready because they will hit it hard and fast.

 Fly Fishing Charters